Frank Sinatra Jr. was held hostage for just over two days before the kidnappers became anxious, and set him free before retrieving their ransom.

 The kidnappers next folly came when they made the ransom demand.
 Despite the fact that Frank Senior had offered a $1 million reward for his son’s safe return, Irwin, who had been in charge of orchestrating the ransom, only asked for $240,000.

-Believing, correctly, that the kidnappers were obviously not seasoned pros, the police advised the Sinatra family to follow through on the ransom demand, and pay the $240,000, as it would likely lead them to the culprits.
-The FBI photographed the money before dropping it at the designated drop site, a Texaco gas station in Sepulveda, Calif.
+Believing, correctly, that the kidnappers were obviously not seasoned pros, the police advised the Sinatra family to follow through on the ransom demand and pay the $240,000, as it would likely lead them to the culprits.
+The FBI photographed the money before dropping it at the designated drop site, a Texaco gas station in Sepulveda, California.

 The third, and possibly most laughable misstep that the killers made came after the ransom demand.
-Though they had intended to hold Junior hostage for as long as it took to get the ransom money, and possibly even longer, Junor was released after just over two days.
+Though they had intended to hold Junior hostage for as long as it took to get the ransom money, and possibly even longer, Frank Sinatra Jr. was released after just over two days.

 While Keenan and Amsler went to go pick up the cash from the Texaco, Irwin grew nervous.
 Rather than wait for his cohorts to come back with the money, he simply let Junior go.